-The DSL-360T maintains two interfaces and provides a bridge between two networks.
-An Ethernet port connects to a computer or Ethernet LAN and an ADSL port provides the connection to the Internet and the Wide Area Network.
+The DSL-302T maintains three separate interfaces, an Ethernet, a USB and an ADSL interface.
 Place the Modem in a location where it can be connected to the various devices as well as to a power source.
 The Modem should not be located where it will be exposed to moisture or excessive heat.
 Make sure the cables and power cord are placed safely out of the way so they do not create a tripping hazard.
 As with any electrical appliance, observe common sense safety procedures.